 Want to book a trip online?
 Discover a cheapest train ticket UK to Birmingham with TrainPal.

 A: It’s easy to grab yourself cheap train tickets to Birmingham.
-You can get the cheapest train tickets to Birmingham by splitting your ticket with us.
+You can get cheap train tickets to Birmingham by splitting your ticket with us.

 A: Trains run frequently almost every day to Birmingham, although there may be less services during the weekends and bank holidays.
 Check our live train times for up-to-date information on trains to Birmingham.